solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ### Wen restart phase

-1. **gossip last vote and ancestors on that fork**
+1. **Gossip last vote and ancestors on that fork**

    The main goal of this step is to propagate most recent ancestors on the last voted fork to all others in restart.

-   We use a new gossip message `RestartLastVotedForkSlots`, its fields are:
+   We use a new Gossip message `RestartLastVotedForkSlots`, its fields are:

    * `last_voted_slot`: `u64` the slot last voted, this also serves as last_slot for the bit vector.